BackofenLab/HVSeeker/HVSeeker/HVSeeker-Protein/README.md

 **Basic Usage HVSeeker-Proteins**

-To run HVSeeker-Proteins for further validation of sequences, simply run:
+Since HVSeeker-Proteins relies on ProtBert you will first have to clone the ProtBert github from here: https://github.com/nadavbra/protein_bert

+To run HVSeeker-Proteins you will also have to download the pretrained models from: https://drive.google.com/drive/folders/1akwf7QjDA_Hb2VMDhBZEGK7esNWNj3FI?usp=sharing
+Then you can simply run the model using the following commands:

 ```